Expensify/App/contributingGuides/KSv2.md

 ### Pull Requests for review

 In the dashboard, you can first see the PRs assigned to you as `Reviewer`.
 As part of our engineering guidelines, an engineer (internal or external) should review other people's code before working on their own code.
+This helps unblock others so that everyone can be as efficient as possible getting stuff done.

 ### Issues assigned to you